 - Do you have a data recovery plan in the event of a vulnerability being exploited?

-Risk can also be defined as follows:
+Risk can also be defined as:

-Risk = Threat X Vulnerability
+Risk = Threat x Vulnerability

-You can reduce the potential for risk by creating and implementing a risk management plan.
+Reduce your potential for risk by creating and implementing a risk management plan.
 Here are the key aspects to consider when developing your risk management strategy:

 - Assess risk and determine needs.
 When it comes to designing and implementing a risk assessment framework, it is critical to prioritize the most important breaches that need to be addressed.
 Although frequency may differ in each organization, this level of assessment must be done on a regular, recurring basis.

 - Include a total stakeholder perspective.
-Stakeholders include the business owners as well as employees, customers and even vendors.
+Stakeholders include the business owners as well as employees, customers, and even vendors.
 All of these players have the potential to negatively impact the organization (potential threats) but at the same time they can be assets in helping to mitigate risk.

 - Designate a central group of employees who are responsible for risk management and determine the appropriate funding level for this activity.

 - Implement appropriate policies and related controls and ensure that the appropriate end users are informed of any and all changes.

 - Monitor and evaluate policy and control effectiveness.
 The sources of risk are ever-changing, which means your team must be prepared to make any necessary adjustments to the framework.
 This can also involve incorporating new monitoring tools and techniques.